 Verse 30: "I will no longer talk much with you, for the ruler of this world is coming.
 He has no claim on me,"

-it was impossible for any man to take Jesus life.
-Satan had done his best to take Jesus life.
-Then Jesus announced that no one would take His life; instead, He would lay it down of His own accord (John 10:17,18).
+It was impossible for any man to take Jesus life, but satan had done his best.
+Then, Jesus announced that no one would take His life; instead, He would lay it down of His own accord, (John 10:17,18).

 And our last verse: